178- Sleep and IBS

 In the past two decades, medical opinion has changed regarding how to diagnose IBS.
 The older view emphasized that IBS should be regarded primarily as a “diagnosis of exclusion;” that is, diagnosed only after diagnostic testing excludes many disorders that could possibly cause the symptoms.
 Fortunately, physicians can now diagnose IBS in most patients by recognizing certain symptom details, performing a physical examination, and undertaking limited diagnostic testing.
 This simpler approach is grounded on recent knowledge…and it leads to a reliable diagnosis in most cases.
 Revised and updated 2009.

-168-Current Pharmacologic Treatments for Adults with Irritable Bowel Syndrome
+168-Current Treatments for Irritable Bowel Syndrome

 Pharmacologic treatments for IBS are usually aimed at improving the predominant IBS symptoms such as diarrhea, constipation, and abdominal pain.
 The most common classes of drugs currently used are laxatives, antidiarrheals, antispasmodics, antidepressants, and 5-HT modulators.
 A review of indications, methods of action, and side effects associated with commonly available agents used to treat IBS.